Denver Uber & Lyft Accident Attorneys

 If you have further questions about what to do if you are involved in an Uber accident, contact an experienced car accident lawyer.

 There are resources available for rideshare accident victims to help navigate the legal options following an accident.

 Colorado Public Utilities Commission | Transportation Network Company (TNC) Rules – These rules go over subject areas including safety, civil penalties, insurance, and other TNC rules.

 A Comparison of the Cell Phone Driver and the Drunk Driver — This study from the University of Utah delves into the relationship between driving and cellphone usage.
 The study finds “the impairments associated with using a cell phone while driving can be as profound as those associated with driving while drunk.”

 How Can a Denver Uber or Lyft Accident Attorney Help Me?

-A Denver Uber or Lyft attorney can help you respond appropriately and receive fair compensation when you’re hurt in a ride-sharing accident.
-Whether you’re the driver or a passenger, you have the right to fair compensation under Colorado law and protection from the $1,000,000 Uber or Lyft guarantee.
+A Denver Uber or Lyft attorney can help you respond appropriately and receive the compensation you deserve if you’re hurt in a ridesharing accident.
+Whether you’re the driver or a passenger, you have the right to fair compensation under Colorado law and protection from the $1 million Uber or Lyft guarantee.

 If you’ve been in an accident involving a rideshare company, turn to the personal injury attorneys at Bachus & Schanker to ensure that you are able to enforce your rights under Colorado law.
 We can help you resolve your case efficiently and in a way that protects your rights.
 With multiple offices located across Colorado, our attorneys are ready to serve you and fight for the compensation you deserve.